AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

-### bugs
-- some kind of flickering on some loops
-- crash in C++ when updating loop-store and loops running

 ### short term todo
 - convert loops to more efficient (and easily reference-able) data structure
     - improve memory performance, remove null-access errors from JSON obj